 top of page

-The Haskell Cultural Center and Museum opened on September 14, 2002.
-The vision of the Haskell Cultural Center and Museum is to respectfully serve as a steward of living tribal materials, traditions and cultural arts.
+The Haskell Cultural Center and Museum opened on September 14, 2002, with the vision of respectfully serving as a steward of living tribal materials, traditions and cultural arts.
 Using these tools as a vehicle of transmission, the Haskell Cultural Center and Museum truthfully conveys the story of Haskell’s remarkable evolution from a government boarding school to its present day fully accredited University status.

-The Haskell Cultural Center and Museum celebrates the living heritage and culture of all tribal peoples and strives to continue the legacy of education through culturally based exhibitions, educational programs, and internships for students of Haskell Indian Nations University.
+The Haskell Cultural Center and Museum celebrates the living heritage and culture of all tribal peoples and strives to continue the legacy of education.

 For more information on programs or courses of study offered at Haskell, please visit the university's website at www.haskell.edu.